Otoom banner

 Here are some of those scenarios.
 The long, and the short.

 The more things become criminalised, the further society is divided into the smarts who didn't get caught and the schmucks who did.
-Which also means we share our space with an increasing number of people who got caught in the past but who are now free, yet possessing a mindset not in sync with the declared ideal.
+Which also means we share our space with an increasing number of people who got caught in the past but who are now free, yet possessing a mindset not in sync with the declared ideal (and in the meantime our prisons are filling up).
 Once again we have a class system, but hidden from view.
 The issue is insidious because in most cases the changes in law are based on good intentions.
 We turn into a society of criminals under the law.
+See also The resource relationships chart.

 Growth - destruction - renewal.
 An overall phenomenon recognised since ancient times.
 The argument should not be about its veracity since it occurs over and over again at any scale.
 Rather, why do people never cease to perform actions that quite clearly lead to their suffering?
 Is it because they actually do want to see suffering (and never mind the 'politically correct' version of their thoughts)?
 Or is it because they have a however subliminal desire to follow the grand principle?
 In the case of the latter it would leave the concept of Free Will on rather shaky ground.
 Homo sapiens is the only species that rewards madness.